-7. The state of geographical knowledge.
+7. The State of Geographical Knowledge

 If we exclude the discovery of America and its tremendous consequences, the improving of the precise geographical knowledge of the world, the size of the continents and the geographical coordinates of the main towns in Europe and in the world was slow.

-The representation of the ancient world at the beginning of the 16th century was still similar to the representation of Ptolemy and the ancients.
-We note that the ancients had generally a good notion of the latitude of the different places but their knowledge of the longitude of these places was imprecise.
-The correct determination of the longitude was solved only in the mideighteenth century when John Harrisson succeeded to build an accurate marine chronometer allowing the precise determination of the longitudes.
+The representation of the ancient world at the beginning of the sixteenth century was still similar to the representation of Ptolemy and the ancients.
+We note that the ancients generally had a good notion of the latitude of different places but their knowledge of the longitude of these places was imprecise.
+The correct determination of the longitude was solved only in the mid-eighteenth century when John Harrison succeeded in building an accurate marine chronometer allowing the precise determination of the longitudes.

-Therefore the longitude of the different towns of Europe remained inaccurate until the 18th century.
-This situation explains why we find so much inaccuracy in the geographical data of the rabbis as late as the end of the 18th century.
+Therefore, the longitude of the different towns of Europe remained inaccurate until the eighteenth century, see Table 2.
+This situation explains why we find so much inaccuracy in the geographical data of the rabbis as late as the end of the eighteenth century.
 Their unique source of information was the Sefer Elim.
-We find in this book at the end of Hukot Shamayim,21 a table of the geographical coordinates of 102 locations.
+We find in this book at the end of Hukot Shamayim, 19 a table of the geographical coordinates of 102 locations.